-\section{Generalization of standard matrix decompositions to tensors through the T-product}
+\section{Generalization of Standard Matrix Decompositions to Tensors through the T-Product}

-The T product may be used to generalize standard matrix decompositions, such as QR, LU, eigenvalue decompositions, and SVD, to tensors in a straightforward manner.
-Given a tensor, $\X\in\mathbb{R}^{I_1\times I_2\times I_3},$ the tensor QR (T-QR) represents a tensor in the form $\X=\Q*\R$ and can be computed through Algorithm \ref{ALG:TQR}.
+The T-product provides a straightforward way to generalize standard matrix decompositions---such as QR, LU, eigenvalue decomposition, and SVD---to tensors.
+For a tensor $\X\in\mathbb{R}^{I_1\times I_2\times I_3}$, the tensor QR (T-QR) decomposition expresses $\X$ as $\X=\Q*\R$ and can be computed using Algorithm \ref{ALG:TQR}.
 In line 3 of the algorithm, the MATLAB command \texttt{qr(X,0)} performs the economic QR decomposition of the matrix $\mathbf{X}$.
 The operator ``orth'' provides an orthonormal basis for a tensor by means of the T-QR decomposition.
 That is, $\Q = \text{orth}(\X)$ signifies $[\Q, \sim] = \text{T-QR}(\X)$.
 In the special case where $\X$ is a matrix, this operator coincides with the standard QR-based orthonormalization of its columns.

-It is possible to calculate the tensor LU (T-LU), tensor eigenvalue decomposition (T-EIG) and tensor SVD (T-SVD) by slightly modifying Algorithm \ref{ALG:TQR}.
-Specifically, we replace the QR decomposition in line 4 of Algorithm \ref{ALG:TQR} with the SVD, LU decomposition, or eigenvalue decomposition of frontal slices $\widehat{\X}(:,:,i),\,i=1,2,\ldots,I_3$.
-Note that Algorithm \ref{ALG:TQR} only needs the thin QR of the first $\lceil \frac{I_3+1}{2}\rceil$ slices, while the original T-QR algorithm developed in \cite{kilmer2011factorization,kilmer2013third} involves the QR of all frontal slices.
-So, it is recommended to utilize this idea and remove the redundant computations.
-For example, the T-EIG decomposition for a symmetric tensor $\X\in\mathbb{R}^{I_1\times I_1\times I_3}$ guarantees the following decomposition
+Tensor LU (T-LU), tensor eigenvalue decomposition (T-EIG), and tensor SVD (T-SVD) can be obtained by slightly modifying Algorithm \ref{ALG:TQR}.
+Specifically, we replace the QR decomposition in line 4 of Algorithm \ref{ALG:TQR} with the SVD, LU decomposition, or eigenvalue decomposition of the frontal slices $\widehat{\X}(:,:,i)$ for $i=1,2,\ldots,I_3$.
+Note that Algorithm \ref{ALG:TQR} only requires the thin QR of the first $\lceil (I_3+1)/2\rceil$ slices, whereas the original T-QR algorithm introduced in \cite{kilmer2013third} computes the QR of all frontal slices.
+This approach is recommended to eliminate redundant computations.
+For example, the T-EIG decomposition of a symmetric tensor $\X\in\mathbb{R}^{I_1\times I_1\times I_3}$ guarantees the following decomposition:

 where $\D$ is f-diagonal.
-The eigenvalue decomposition \eqref{t_eig} can also be represented as follows,
+The eigenvalue decomposition \eqref{t_eig} can also be expressed as: